 Another notable thing is that Indian Wells is a major vacation destination.
 Much of the city’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Indian Wells’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.

 In addition, Indian Wells is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are educated, wealthy, executives and professionals, who have urbane tastes in books, food, and travel, whether they actually live in a big city, or choose to reside in a small town.
 In big or medium-sized cities, urban sophisticates tend to frequent art institutions such as opera, symphonies, ballet, live theatre, and museums.

 The people who call Indian Wells home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Indian Wells residents report their race to be White, followed by Asian.
-Important ancestries of people in Indian Wells include Irish, German, Italian, and French.
+Important ancestries of people in Indian Wells include English, German, Irish, Italian, and French.

 The most common language spoken in Indian Wells is English.
 Other important languages spoken here include Spanish and Chinese.